fonturbel/PhenotypicSelectionGS/README.md

 Here we compare the performance of:

 (i) the classic Lande & Arnold model

 (ii) a model incorporating spatial structure

-(iii) a model incorporating the genetic structure, accounting for inter-individual relatedness (iv) a model incoporating both spatial and genetic terms.
+(iii) a model incorporating the genetic structure, accounting for inter-individual relatedness

+(iv) a model incoporating both spatial and genetic terms

 These models constitute a novel approach that could be applied to any wild plant population.